 Zerui Cheng (程泽瑞)

 Ph.D.
-Candidate at Princeton Univ., AI and Blockchain Researcher
+Candidate at Princeton Univ., AI Researcher

 Princeton University

-I am a Ph.D. candidate at Princeton University advised by Prof. Pramod Viswanath.
-I am also a part-time student researcher at ByteDance Seed supervised by Dr. Jiashuo Liu.
-Before Princeton, I completed my B.Eng. in Computer Science from Yao Class at Tsinghua, graduating summa cum laude and earning the prestigious Yao Award.
+Hi there, I’m Zerui Cheng (程泽瑞), a Ph.D. candidate at Princeton University advised by Prof. Pramod Viswanath.
+I was a student researcher at ByteDance Seed (contributor to Seed 2.0 Pro) and Tencent Hunyuan (contributor to Hy3 Preview).
+Before Princeton, I completed my B.Eng. in Computer Science from Yao Class at Tsinghua University, graduating summa cum laude and receiving the prestigious Yao Award.

-Beyond research, I am an avid competitive programmer and a member of the Competitive Programming Hall of Fame.
-I previously served as President of the Yao Class Students’ Congress and was a contestant on the TV show “Super Brain Season 10” (最强大脑).
+Beyond research, I am a member of the Competitive Programming Hall of Fame.
+I served as the President of the Yao Class Students’ Congress during my undergraduate years, and I was once a contestant on the TV show Super Brain (江苏卫视《最强大脑》第10季).

 Google Scholar profile Curriculum Vitae